H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 ## 9.3 The Fifth DGM: Consciousness Filter and Identity Formation

+The emphasized module in Figure 9.1—the Fifth DGM—corresponds to the consciousness filter and identity‑formation orchestrator documented here.
 One prominent DGM instance—the **Fifth DGM**—is now fully implemented and running in the live stack as a dedicated service:

 - Container: `jarvis-fifth-dgm`
 - Port: `4002/tcp` (internal to the Docker network)